zrwaite/se101-spaceship/README.md

 <h3 id='7.6'>7.6: Using TypeScript</h3>

 -   TypeScript must be compiled to JavaScript before it can be used.
+-   Find your code files in the `typescript/students` folder.
 -   To compile your TypeScript code into the JavaScript folder, run `npm run compile` in the terminal.
 -   To save time, run `npm run dev` in the terminal.
 This will compile your code anytime you save a TypeScript file.

 <h2 id='8'>8: Advanced Information</h2>

+This information is useful for identifying what type of object different scanned objects are.

 | Object    | Mass           | Radius  |
 | --------- | -------------- | ------- |